ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ![EAS Banner](/img/eas-twitter-banner-v2.png)

 ## 👋 Introduction
 **Ethereum Attestation Service (EAS)** is the global base layer for registering and creating [Attestations](/docs/learn/attestations).
 EAS is a free open-source, decentralized, composable, permissionless, tokenless, **public good** built on Ethereum.

 EAS helps people verify things in a trustless way.
 There are a lot of different ways to prove who you are, what you have, and what you know.
-Each one is good for different things, but attestations typically don't work together or can be verified in a trustless way.
-EAS is a way to make all attestations work together so that you can use them for anything you need.
+Each one is good for different things, but attestations typically don't work together and are not composable.
+EAS is a way to make all attestations and different schemas work together so that you can use and extend them for anything you need.

+EAS has a built-in attestation service enabling anyone to make attestations on/off-chain and a registry of attestation schemas anyone can use or contribute to for their use case.
+The smart contracts are value-agnostic.
+It is up to entrepreneurs and developers to decide how best to use it.

 ### 🌎 The Global Registry for Attestations